Carry On (Martha Wash song)

 "Carry On" is a song by American singer Martha Wash, released on October 30, 1992 through RCA Records as the lead single from her debut solo self-titled studio album, Martha Wash (1993).
 It was written by Eric Beall, who also composed the instrumentation in collaboration with Steve Skinner and peaked at number-one on the US Billboard Hot Dance Club Play chart.
+In 2023, Rolling Stone included "Carry On" in their list of "The 50 Most Inspirational LGBTQ Songs of All Time".

 Release

 The single was the first release from her self-titled debut album, Martha Wash, which was part of her settlement deal with RCA Records after she sued the label over being uncredited for her work on previous songs by Black Box.
-The track was her first number-one single as a solo artist on the Billboard Hot Dance Club Play chart, reaching the top spot on December 5, 1992.
-In Europe, "Carry On" was a Top 40 hit in the Netherlands and a Top 50 hit in the UK.
+The track was her first number-one single as a solo artist on the US Billboard Hot Dance Club Play chart, reaching the top spot on December 5, 1992.
+In Europe, "Carry On" was a top-40 hit in the Netherlands and a top-50 hit in the UK.
+Wash told Billboard magazine in 1994, "I was really excited abut having a No. 1 song on Billboards Maxi-Singles Sales Dance chart with 'Carry On'.
+It gave me a sense of added value and credibility as a recording artist, especially as it went to No. 1 in my own name."